Cauliflower Potato Salad (Keto)

 First, trim the cauliflower leaves and remove the cauliflower stems.
 You can use this for a soup recipe later or discard them.

 Then, using a sharp knife, cut the cauliflower into bite-sized florets.
+Follow my cauliflower-cutting tutorial for more details.

 The best way to cook cauliflower for cauliflower salad is to steam the cauliflower florets.
 I don’t recommend boiling the cauliflower florets for a salad.